Something about the way we’re wired makes us chase the “magic tool” that will somehow make us “better.”

 Not to mention, if this goes unchecked, then a bunch of emails will land in spam and hurt your overall email deliverability.
 Your brand reputation depends upon a responsible use of your SEP, which includes a strategic approach that properly designates your SEP as what it is: a tool in need of clear direction and good aim.

-Truth: Your sales engagement strategy can help reps work smarter, not harder.
+Truth: Your sales execution strategy can help reps work smarter, not harder.

 When you apply some strategy to the underlying goal behind this myth, which is most often a desire to automate redundant activities to free up reps’ time, then you can achieve the goal without sacrificing sanity or quality.